sebnitu/vrembem/packages/popover/README.md

 **Returns**

-- `Object` The popover object that has been opened.
+- `Object` The popover object that was opened.

 ```js
 popover.open('popover-id')